w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 account.
 Some of those IDs are Substrate pallet IDs.
 For example, the treasury pallet ID is [`py/trsry`](https://github.com/paritytech/polkadot/blob/6282def1bb053858522cf551b86b2d07aad04f29/runtime/polkadot/src/lib.rs#L818).

-It is possible to derive account addresses from these pallet IDs in the same way parachain IDs can also be represented as addresses.
+It is possible to derive account addresses from these pallet IDs.
+In the same way, parachain IDs can also be represented as addresses.
 For example, using the [Substrate JS Utilities tool](https://www.shawntabrizi.com/substrate-js-utilities/) by Shawn Tabrizi, converting `py/trsry -> address` will return the Substrate address for the treasury: